stclib/STC/README.md

 - **Unparalleled performance** - Some containers are much faster than the c++ STL containers, the rest are about equal in speed.
 - **Fully memory managed** - All containers will destruct keys/values via destructor defined as macro parameters before including the container header.
 Also, smart pointers are supported and can be stored in containers, see ***carc*** and ***cbox***.
 - **Uniform, easy-to-learn API** - Methods to ***construct***, ***initialize***, ***iterate*** and ***destruct*** have uniform and intuitive usage across the various containers.
-- **No unsigned mess** - Unsigned sizes and indices mixed with signed calculations is asking for trouble.
-STC now uses only signed numbers in the API.
-(Small caveat on 32-bit platforms: containers no longer support 2.1 - 4.2 billion elements).
+- **No signed/unsigned mixing** - Unsigned sizes and indices mixed with signed in comparisons and calculations is asking for trouble.
+STC uses only signed numbers in the API.
 - **Small footprint** - Small source code and generated executables.
 The executable from the example below using ***six different*** container types is only ***19 Kb in size*** compiled with gcc -O3 -s on Linux.
 - **Dual mode compilation** - By default it is a simple header-only library with inline and static methods only, but you can easily switch to create a traditional library with shared symbols, without changing existing source files.
 See the Installation section.
 - **No callback functions** - All passed template argument functions/macros are directly called from the implementation, no slow callbacks which requires storage.